e-j-w/PeakCompPoisson/README.md

 Maintainers: Aaron Chester, Jonathan Williams

+*This branch is only tested with ROOT v5.x.
+For newer versions, try the master branch.*

 ## Description

 Uses Poisson maximum likelihood ratio chi-square for the comparison of experimental to Geant4-simulated RDM lineshapes for TIP experiment analysis.
 Utilizes the ROOT Minuit function minimization libraries for numerical minimization of chi-square statistic w.r.t. model parameters.
 Particularly useful for low statistics data sets.